 Whichever way you look at it, the number isn't always the most important factor.
 A cheaper option might seem great until you realize that it only includes a 3-5 min highlight video and none of the ceremony or toasts.
 Make sure you do your research and compare a variety of options before deciding on which company to hire for your wedding videography.

 One of the first questions I get from wedding couples during the booking process is, “How soon will I get my wedding video?”
 That is a GREAT question.

-My goal is to have your wedding video edited and ready for you to view while you are on your honeymoon.
-The longest it has taken me to produce an edited wedding video was 5 business days!
+My goal is to have your wedding video edited and ready for you to view 1-4 weeks following your wedding day.
 Some videography companies promise you will receive your video in “one year or less.”

 Other wedding videography companies will finish your wedding video in a few months.
 Just make sure you are comfortable with whatever turnaround time policy your particular wedding videography company has.